 The recommended starting dose of Imnovid (pomalidomide) is 4 mg orally once daily on Days 1 to 14 of repeated 21-day cycles.
 Pomalidomide is administered in combination with bortezomib and dexamethasone.
 The recommended starting dose of bortezomib is 1.3 mg/m2 intravenous or subcutaneous once daily, on the days shown in Table 1 in Section 4.2 of the SmPC.
 The recommended dose of dexamethasone is 20 mg orally once daily, on the days shown in Table 1 in Section 4.2 of the SmPC.
-The recommended dose of the SmPC.
 Treatment with pomalidomide combined with bortezomib and dexamethasone should be given until disease progression or until unacceptable toxicity occurs.